Cupcake-sudo/Discord-Osint/README.md

-# Discord OSINT
+# Discord OSINT Nyx-Tool
 **By Cupcake — v2.0**

 A command-line tool that searches shared Discord servers for messages, files, and mentions tied to a specific user ID.
+Based around a kitty named Nyx that tell you everything that is happening.

 ---